Akshayaa25/Rolls-Royce-Website/README.md

 # Rolls-Royce-Website

 I created this website for my project named car advertisement website.
-In this website, I'm using HTML, CSS, JavaScript.
+In this website, I'm using HTML, CSS and JavaScript.

 Here is the video link of my website.